 Before or after the day appointed for the election, the Governor may, by notice published in the Government Gazette, provide for extending the time for holding the election or for returning the writ, or meeting any difficulty which might otherwise interfere with the due course of the election, and any provision so made shall be valid and sufficient.

-[Section 8 amended by No. 6 of 1989 s.
+[Section 8 amended: No. 6 of 1989 s.
 5.]

 9. Communication may be by wire